hashicorp/terraform-provider-azurerm/website/docs/r/arc_private_link_scope.html.markdown

 * `location` - (Required) The Azure Region where the Arc Private Link Scope should exist.
 Changing this forces a new Arc Private Link Scope to be created.

 * `name` - (Required) The name which should be used for the Azure Arc Private Link Scope.
-Changing this forces a new Hybrid Compute to be created.
+Changing this forces a new Azure Arc Private Link Scope to be created.

 * `resource_group_name` - (Required) The name of the Resource Group where the Azure Arc Private Link Scope should exist.
-Changing this forces a new Hybrid Compute to be created.
+Changing this forces a new Azure Arc Private Link Scope to be created.

 ---